Become a Champion

 But we know the treatment people with a learning disability get in hospital is still not good enough in many parts of the country.
 This has to change.

-1200 people with a learning disability die avoidably in hospital, each and every year.
+1,200 people with a learning disability die avoidably every year.

 Our campaign, Treat me well, calls on NHS staff to make reasonable adjustments for people with a learning disability which can help to save lives.

 Learning Disability Week 2018 and Treat me well

-Learning Disability Week 2018 is from 18 to 24 June and is all about health - with a big focus on Treat me well.
+Learning Disability Week 2018 was from 18 to 24 June and was all about health - with a big focus on Treat me well.

-We want this to be a chance for people with a learning disability and NHS staff to celebrate and share good practice, and to work together to improve care that isn't good enough.
+We wanted this to be a chance for people with a learning disability and NHS staff to celebrate and share good practice, and to work together to improve care that isn't good enough.